Cianc96/ChatBot-/README.md

 Title: Chatbot

 Cian Culloo

-Hybrid chatbot using bot generative and retreival models.
+Hybrid chatbot using both generative and retreival models.

 Use Cases for chatbot: